hablapps/doric/docs/docs/docs/intro.md

 ## Sweet doric syntax sugar
 ### Column selector alias
-We know that doric can be seen as an extra boilerplate to get the columns, that's why we provide some extra methods to aquire the columns.
+We know that doric can be seen as an extra boilerplate to get the columns, that's why we provide some extra methods to acquire the columns.
 ```scala mdoc
 colString("str") // similar to col[String]("str")
 colInt("int") // similar to col[Int]("int")
 colArray[Int]("int") // similar to col[Array[Int]]("int")
 ```
 ### Readable syntax
-Doric tries to be less SQL verbose, and adopt a more object oriented API, allowing the developer to view with the dot notation of scala the methods that can be used.
+Doric tries to be less SQL verbose, and adopt a more object-oriented API, allowing the developer to view with the dot notation of scala the methods that can be used.
 ```scala mdoc
 val dfArrays = List(("string", Array(1,2,3))).toDF("str", "arr")
 ```